The CALUMS Library has a plethora of research resources:

 - Gale Academic OneFile – Quickly access articles from a database of scholarly journals and other trusted periodicals.
 Best for academic research.

 - Gale In Context: Science – Understand context for hundreds of science topics through overviews, journals, news, interactive experiments, and more.

 - Gale Business: Insights – Research global companies and industries with in-depth analysis through current news, statistical data, and comprehensive reports.

 SAGE Data-Planet Statistical Datasets online resource provides immediate access to standardized and structured datasets from public and private sources on various subjects.
 These include business, finance, banking, economics, sociology, political science, demography, agriculture, education, international studies, criminal justice, housing and construction, labor and employment, and energy resources and industries.
 Data-Planet offers visualization tools such as charts, maps, graphs, and tables, along with descriptive summaries and citations.

 - No password

-OECD is an international organisation that works to build better policies for better lives.
+OECD is an international organization that works to build better policies for better lives.